 - Use an SMS Gateway with a content whitelisting/ translation feature that can stop objectionable content from getting released.

 When you have decided to go for an SMS Gateway, you should consider the Content Whitelisting and Translation feature.
 In the case of OTP Messages, many times format of SMS gets distorted, so with the SMS translation feature, you can define your own SMS structure to ensure its delivery in the right format to subscribers.
-REVE SMS platform comes with Content Whitelisting and SMS Translation features, which becomes ideal for service providers and aggregators.
+REVE SMS platform comes with Content Whitelisting and SMS Translation features, which become ideal for service providers and aggregators.